Q: Is there a registration fee?

 Q: What if it rains?

-A: The event is rain or shine and would only be canceled in the instance of severe weather that would compromise the safety of our guests.
+A: The event is rain or shine and would only be postponed or canceled in the instance of severe weather that would compromise the safety of our guests.

 Q: Is there a fundraising minimum?